GovTechSG/seed-documentation/onboard-device/public-officer.md

 <details>
   <summary style="font-size:18px">Verify the installation of the required profiles</summary><br>

-1. Choose the appropriate method to register your Intune Device ID:

-   a.
-Go to **Apple menu > System Settings > General > Device Management**.
+   1. Go to **Apple menu > System Settings > General > Device Management**.

-   b.
-You should be able to see the following profiles:
+   2. You should be able to see the following profiles:

    - Credential Profile
    - Custom Preferences Profile – com.cloudflare.warp